Harrow-Health-Matters/website/content/about/_index.md

 ## Mission Statement

 Harrow Health Matters will always have your best health interests at heart and will collaborate with other health, wellbeing and fitness professionals and experts to support our Community.

+## Would you like to participate?

+Would you be interested to take part in a live discussion or interview on Harrow Health Matters?

+Please complete this short form to help us ascertain which topics we could plan for the future 'lives'  [https://forms.gle/6RR3zTYtF69TbZc89](https://docs.google.com/forms/d/1xDWqYKkklySg9_gdi67hOmWmLPLDNskakWcBCXhmXag/edit)

+Thank you in advance for your participation and suggestions.